-WASHINGTON (AP) -- Interest rates on short-term Treasury bills were unchanged in Monday's auction, with rates on six-month bills dropping to their lowest level since early November.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills fell in Monday's auction, with rates on six-month bills dropping to their lowest level since early November.

-The Treasury Department auctioned $29 billion in three-month bills at a discount rate of 0.030 percent, unchanged from last week.
-Another $25 billion in six-month bills was auctioned at a discount rate of 0.050 percent, also the same as last week.
+The Treasury Department auctioned $34 billion in three-month bills at a discount rate of 0.510 percent, down from 0.530 percent last week.
+Another $28 billion in six-month bills was auctioned at a discount rate of 0.590 percent, down from 0.630 percent last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.10 percent last week from 0.11 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, fell to 0.85 percent on Friday, down from 0.89 percent on Jan.
+3 of last week.